whitneykrape/Univeral-News-Theme/README.md

 Next important commits:
 1. ~~Move WordPress to simple simple FSE theme with included block patterns.~~
-2. ~~webpack for proper mod management.~~
+2. For all 4, there should be similar block patterns.
 3. ~~Gulp? that that eliminates above.
-Deals templates with "ease."~~
+Deals templates with "ease."~~ (Gulp is there, build it out more.)
 3. All of these are in but need refining, strongly, so:
 3. Refine webpack, gulp, split templates, develop WordPress template.
 4. Have the ability to choose a theme and it refactor for the particular CMS.
+(Oh this is good actually but have it depend on the theme of the block implementation...)

 X. Have a dependency for theme updates from Craft, Ghost, Hugo? and WordPress.
 Very open ended, but as the templates evolve, have a way of pulling in those iterated pieces.